The Best Canned Refried Beans Hack.

-Creating this recipe was somewhat accidental, but what a happy accident it turned out.
+Creating this recipe was somewhat accidental, but what a happy accident it turned out to be.
 I could eat these creamy refried black beans on their own, but I really love to make black bean avocado toast out of them!
 Or put them on beefy quesadillas, or this breakfast burrito with hashbrowns and cheesy eggs.

 Creamy refried black beans go with anything Tex Mex.
 Here’s some of my favorites:

 - Breakfast burritos (the beans are mixed with cheesy eggs and crispy hashbrowns!)

 - Chicken tostada stacks (this is a favorite quick & easy weeknight dinner!)

 - Beefy quesadillas (another quick & easy dinner recipe!)